 "I am in my fourth week at Devonshires and have taken on a full caseload of disrepair, ASB, accelerated possession and succession matters.
-I recently attended a whole team social in London where I met most of the team and spent a day working from the London office.
-I am also busy integrating myself into the Wales team and preparing for a webinar on the Renting Homes Wales Act (2016) in May.
+I have also recently attended a whole team social in London where I met most of the team and spent a day working from the London office."